 Capacity: 128GB/256GB/512GB/1TB | Interface: SATA 3 | Warranty: 3-years

 If you need an SSD that will last through multiple computers, the HP S700 Pro is exactly what you want.
 Its life will far exceed its warranty, offering up to 2 million hours of use and up to 650 terabytes written.
 This is one of the best SSDs you can buy if you need something that’s built to last, even if the SATA interface may slow things down a bit in the read/write department, as this technically helps it last even longer.

 Read the full review: HP S700 Pro

 - This product is only available in the US and UK at the time of this writing.
 Australian readers: check out a fine alternative in the Samsung 860 Evo

 Best SSD boot drive: Intel 760p Series SSD

 Amazing performance at an even better price

 Capacity: 128GB/256GB/512GB | Interface: PCIe Gen 3 x4 M.2 | Warranty: 5-years

-NVMe SSDs were considered too expensive for quite a long time.
-However, Intel, with its 760p SSDs, has changed everything.
-This SSD features fantastic performance that’s only slightly behind the beloved Samsung 960 evo, boasting speeds of 3,056 MB/s read and 1,606 MB/s write.
-But what makes the 760p stand out is the fantastic price to performance ratio.
-Sure, there are faster NVMe drives out there, but you’ll be paying a premium that, frankly, isn’t worth it.
-This is one of the best SSDs, because it gets us excited about the future.
+The best NVMe SSDs used to be way too expensive for most users.
+But, those days are coming to an end – the Intel 760p Series SSD changes everything.
+This SSD features impressive performance that’s only slightly behind the beloved Samsung 960 Evo, boasting speeds of 3,056 MB/s read and 1,606 MB/s write.
+But, what really makes the 760p stand out is the fantastic price to performance ratio.
+Yeah, there are faster NVMe drives on the market, but you’ll be paying a premium them, and frankly, it’s not worth it.
+This is one of the best SSDs out there, not just because it’s fast, but because the Intel 760p makes us excited about the future.

 Read the full review: Intel 760p Series SSD